 - 1. Acquire the basic knowledge of digital logic levels and application of digital electronics circuits. - 2.
 Perform the analysis and design of various digital electronic circuits. - 3.
-Acquired knowledge about Microprocessors and its need. - 4.
-Ability to identify basic architecture of different Microprocessors. - 5.
-Foster ability to write the programming using 8085 microprocessor. - 6.
-Foster ability to understand the internal architecture and interfacing of different peripheral devices with 8085 Microprocessor.
+Acquire knowledge about Microprocessors and its need. - 4.
+Able to identify basic architecture of different Microprocessors. - 5.
+Foster to write the programming using 8085 microprocessor.

+Foster to understand the internal architecture and interfacing of different peripheral devices with 8085 Microprocessor.